elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 In this section, we'll dive into the following portion of the process:

-1. User submits new chat message, sending an event to the live view; The live view updates its state and re-renders the template
+1. User submits a new chat message, sending an event to the live view; The live view updates its state and re-renders the template
 2. The live view broadcasts the event to the other live view processes subscribing to that chat room topic which then update their own state and re-render their templates
-3. The live views send a message *to themselves*, instructing them to send a message to to their "associated" channel (i.e. the channel joined on the live view's socket).
+3. The live views send a message *to themselves*, instructing them to in turn send a message to their "associated" channel (i.e. the channel joined on the live view's socket).
 This ensures that the live view will finish re-rendering *before* telling the channel to push a message to the front-end.

 Here's a closer look at this flow: